ankibatle10-source/Swiggy_Sales_Analysis/README.md

 ## Project Overview

-This project presents an **end-to-end sales analysis dashboard for Swiggy** built using **Microsoft Excel**.
+This project presents an end-to-end sales analysis dashboard for Swiggy built using Microsoft Excel.
 The objective is to transform raw order data into meaningful business insights through KPIs, trend analysis, and interactive visualizations aligned with a Business Requirement Document (BRD).

-The dashboard is designed to support **business decision-making** by tracking revenue performance, customer behavior, geographic trends, and operational consistency over time.
+The dashboard is designed to support business decision-making by tracking revenue performance, customer behavior, geographic trends, and operational consistency over time.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ## Business Problem Statement